 On this site I document rafting down the Grade V Cataract Gorge in Tasmania, learning to wield ice axes on a Mountaineering course at Blue Lake on the Main Range, and the inadvisability of climbing up and down Kilimanjaro in Tanzania in a mere four days.

 I’ve also tackled the fraught issue of the place of brumbies in the Australian alpine region, in response to finding a starving mob in mid-winter, followed up by assisting the field work involved in counting the brumbies.

-This blog started ever more canyoning in the lead up to an exploratory canyoning expedition in Tasmania funded by the ANUMC over the summer of 2015/16, led by my partner Nick.
+There was much canyoning in the lead up to an exploratory canyoning expedition in Tasmania funded by the ANUMC over the summer of 2015/16, led by my husband Nick.
 This expedition was a wonderful success, cut slightly short by the fires raging through Tasmania, and our stories from this adventure are slowly being added to our website.

 But I always intermittently return to my first loves of bushwalking and photography, whether that be while travelling the Peaks District in England, ascending to the construction site of the Roof of Indochina in Vietnam, or the hikes in the high country closer to home.

 Sometimes I even do things that relate to my thesis.
 To read book reviews, rants about dictionaries and thoughts on literature and culture in general, see my Antipodean Neo-Victorian site.

 All text and images are my own, and people are welcome to share them if they are attributed and linked back to me.
 Preferably after asking my permission.
 And preferably using the MLA Referencing system…